 In terms of sells during the quarter, we sold out of three stocks – Chinese internet business NetEase and Visa (both largely on valuation), and Altaba (adding to existing positions in more attractive opportunities within the sector, namely 58.com and JD.com, and not wanting to further increase overall China internet exposure).
 The position in multinational technology company Baidu was also reduced for the same reason.
 In terms of geographic exposure, there were no material changes, with the only changes of more than 1% being an increase in China (from 25.3% to 27.3%, largely due to the activity mentioned above), an increase in India (from 11.2% to 13.5%, largely due to the additional buying of HDFC and the new HDFC Bank buy) and a decrease in developed markets exposure (from 23.2% to 20.3%, largely due to the poor performance of global tobacco stocks and a reduction in the Porsche position).

-Yandex was the largest new buy (2.0% of fund) during the quarter.
+Yandex was the largest new buy (2.0% of strategy) during the quarter.
 We have covered Yandex for several years and have owned it before.
 The share price declined from a peak of $44 in February 2018 to its current levels in the mid-high $20s (partly due to Russia and partly due to the technology sell-off globally), bringing it into buying range.
 Yandex is the no. 1 search engine in what is an effective duopoly in Russian search, with the company having a market share of c.
 57% and Google owning the balance.

 We believe the prospects for search in general and for Yandex in particular are favourable (for example, low online ad penetration and Yandex taking mobile market share from Google) and that the search business alone is worth well north of the current share price.
 In addition, Yandex has net cash and a number of other smaller businesses that are currently growing revenue at a rapid rate (but that are still loss-making).
 While some of these businesses may never make money, there are a few that we believe have the potential to do so, including the taxi ride business (which is dominant after merging with Uber Russia and in which Yandex owns a 59% stake) and the e-commerce joint venture with Sberbank.
 Yandex trades on c.
 20 times 2019 earnings (with profits depressed due to its investment in the various smaller businesses) and in our view is attractive at current levels.